bramha574/MyScripts/README.md

-    monitorProcess.sh   -- To monitor the processes that are running. monitorDiskusage.sh -- To monitor the disk usage.
+    monitorProcess.sh   -- To monitor the processes that are running. monitorDiskusage.sh -- To monitor the disk usage. createFiles         -- To creatae files for every 10 seconds.

 Accordingly you can set the cron jobs for these files.\